danyshaanan/dupes/README.md

 Output:

 * Add timestamp to resultObject.
-* Add a `dupes-read` command to read a dupes.json file with various options.
 * Make `dupes-read` show the 'ago' representation of the timestamp (in color, like nsyrc).
 * Pretify output.